Large datasets for the Euro Area and its member countries and the dynamic effects of the common monetary policy: The EA-MD-QD dataset

-While most of the series in the datasets are already de-seasonalized at the source, some series (mainly Credit Aggregates and Producer Prices) are only available without any adjustment, so that we retrieve the unadjusted series and we de-seasonalize them \textit{ex-post}.
-Particularly, we employ seasonal filtering methods \citep{findley1998new} for monthly variables, while quarterly variables are adjusted with a simple dummy-variables approach.\footnote{It is widely recognized that filtering techniques may suffer from end-of-period problems, with many observations required to obtain meaningful estimates of the trend component.
-For this reason, given the limited amount of temporal information at the quarterly level, the end-of-period estimates for de-seasonalized quarterly variables obtained with these filters are unreliable}
+Finally, while most series are already seasonally adjusted at the source, some are only available in raw form.
+For these, we retrieve the unadjusted series and apply seasonal adjustment \textit{ex post}.
+In particular, we employ standard seasonal filtering methods \citep{findley1998new} for monthly variables, while quarterly variables are adjusted using a simple dummy-variable approach.\footnote{It is well known that filtering techniques can suffer from end-of-sample issues, requiring many observations to obtain reliable estimates of the trend component.
+Given the limited time span at the quarterly frequency, end-of-period estimates for seasonally adjusted quarterly variables obtained with these filters are therefore unreliable.} Only Credit Aggregates and Producer Prices are not seasonally adjusted at the source, accounting on average for about 30\% of the total series.
+Starting from the October 2025 release, we also provide users with raw data, where these series remain unadjusted.